 UCLA Bio-Launch Mentors

-Prospective Postdocs: This page lists faculty mentors that are interested in meeting prospective postdocs and have agreed to informational interviews.
-Use this list to choose which faculty to nominate in your application.
+Prospective Postdocs: This page currently lists faculty that are interested in meeting prospective postdocs and have agreed to informational interviews for our March 2024 Bio-Launch.
+If accepted into the program, you will use this list to nominate 5 faculty you would like to match with.

 Faculty: If you are interested in participating, please review our Faculty Volunteer Page.